-- Press AM or FM 1-2 to select the band. - Find the station you want by pressing TUNE-SEEK. - Press and hold one of the six numbered buttons until you hear a chime.
-A preset number will appear on the display. - The sound will mute.
+- 4. Press and hold one of the six numbered buttons until you hear a chime.
+A preset number will appear on the display.
+The sound will mute.
 When it returns, release the button.
-Whenever you press that numbered button, the station you set will return.
+Whenever you press that numbered button, the station you set will return. - 5.
+Repeat the steps for each pushbutton.

-PSCAN: Press and hold SCAN for two to three seconds until PSCAN (preset scan) appears on the display to listen to each of your preset stations for a few seconds (factory presets which have not been reprogrammed with your stations will be ignored).
+PRESET SCAN: Press and hold SCAN for two to three seconds until PRESET SCAN appears on the display to listen to each of your preset stations for a few seconds (factory presets which have not been reprogrammed with your stations will be ignored).
 The radio will go to the first preset station stored on your pushbuttons, stop for a few seconds, then go on to the next preset station.
 Press SCAN again to stop scanning.
 If a preset station has weak reception, the radio will not stop at the preset station.